 Set-up on the NT-1005X/E-10 is quick and easy, from the non-slip feet to the ball head with its Arca-Swiss compatible quick-release plate.
 All adjustments are smooth but lock solidly – although the head lacks an independent friction damper – and the swing-up legs can be locked at three alternative angles.
-Maximum operating height is a little meagre, but the carrying size is incredibly small.
+The maximum operating height is a little meagre, but the carrying size is incredibly small.
 If ultra-compact carriage is high on your priority list, the Sirui is a very desirable tripod indeed.

-These come in two main types: twist locks and flip locks.
+Leg locks: These come in two main types: twist locks and flip locks.
 Twist locks take up less space and are generally a little quicker to use – you can often unlock all the leg sections in a single movement when you’re setting the tripod up.
-Flip locks are operated individually and may be bit slower.
+Flip locks are operated individually and may be a bit slower.
 Try both types to see which you prefer.

-Sometimes the tripod head is included, sometimes not.
+Head types: Sometimes the tripod head is included, sometimes not.
 You can change one head for another depending on how you like to work.
 Ball heads and three-way heads are the most common types.
 Ball heads are compact and quick to use, but not so good for small, controlled movements.
 Three-way heads are larger but allow precise adjustments for each axis independently.

 You can also find other, specialist heads.
 Geared heads allow you to make fine adjustments to camera angles.
 Gimbal heads are designed for use with long, heavy lenses – which can otherwise can unbalance a tripod.
 And then there are specialist heads for panoramas and video too.

-The weight of a tripod is important if you’re going to carry it any distance, but so is its folded length.
+Folded length: The weight of a tripod is important if you’re going to carry it any distance, but so is its folded length.
 If it’s too long to strap to your bag, and it’s unwieldy in trains or climbing over stiles, then it’s going to put you off taking it anywhere.
 Many so-called ‘travel’ tripods have legs that fold upwards for storage and completely enclose the head.
 This makes them smaller and neater when folded and easier to carry around.

-Most tripods have legs that can be angled independently – which is particularly useful when working on sloping sites or in cramped areas.
+Leg angles: Most tripods have legs that can be angled independently – which is particularly useful when working on sloping sites or in cramped areas.
 The standard leg angle will be fine for regular use, but it’s often useful to splay one or more legs outwards on uneven surfaces or to rest them on walls, say.
 Splaying out all three legs will allow you to shoot from a much lower angle.

-Rubber feet are fine on most surfaces but best on carpets and wooden floors, where you don’t want to cause damage.
+Types of feet: Rubber feet are fine on most surfaces but best on carpets and wooden floors, where you don’t want to cause damage.
 Metal spikes are good for soft and uneven ground.
 Some tripods have rubber feet, which can be screwed back to reveal spikes.